-5. Why should I buy Marvin?
+4. Why should I buy Marvin?

 The American Made craftsmanship is what separates Marvin from the competition.
 There is an attention to detail that you will not find from most window and door companies.
-The Marvin Family of Brands products are known for a superior level of quality, and that quality along with the Marvin name adds value and credibility to your home.
+Marvin products are known for a superior level of quality, and that quality along with the Marvin name adds value and credibility to your home.
 In addition, the local service and knowledge that is provided by the experienced team at AVI assures that your project is on time and on budget.

-7. Can you clarify the tempered glass code for builders?
+6. Can you clarify the tempered glass code for builders?

-8. Do you offer installation?
+7. Do you offer installation?